Brass and copper items with a natural patina effect

 You can select any of our solid brass curtain pole products in a polished but unlacquered finish so that the curtain pole and accessories will naturally age over time.

 We sell a great selection of copper towel rails which will naturally develop a rich aged patina over time, but can be repolished if required.

 Wooden and plaster mouldings

 Wooden and plaster mouldings are an excellent feature to introduce or re-introduce into your home.
-We sell a wide choice of wooden mouldings such as coving, ceiling roses, skirting boards, architraves, picture and dado rails in Victorian profiles.
+We sell a wide choice of decorative wooden mouldings such as Victorian coving, traditional skirting, Victorian architraves, picture rail mouldings and dado rails.
+Our plaster mouldings consist of plaster ceiling roses and more!
 Perfect for period home renovations, these could easily pass for the original mouldings in your period home once installed and painted.
 Be guided by the dimensions and styles already present in your house when choosing these.
 It should be noted which wooden mouldings appear where in your house – you may need to look at other similar housing (try your neighbours) if these have been removed.
 For example, many houses did not have ceiling roses or dado in the bedrooms and it would not be true to the period of your house if you were to introduce them where they would never have been present.

 Also see our plaster mouldings - https://www.thevictorianemporium.com/store/category/plaster_mouldings.

 Many period fireplaces are re-blackened, so the uniform black appearance of our reproduction fireplaces does not necessarily lead to the conclusion that they are brand new.
 However, the more these are used, the more they will mimic an original cast iron fireplace that had been ripped out by a previous house owner.
 We sell a variety of styles that could easily pass for originals from the Victorian era.